OfficialSerge/DSA/README.md

    *Note: The test file MUST end in `_test.cpp` to be detected.*

 3. **Build**
-   Run `./scripts/build.sh`.
-CMake will automatically detect the new files, link them, and register the tests.
+   Run `cmake ..` (or just rebuild) to let CMake detect the new files.

 4. **New Topics**
    If you add a new folder (e.g. `src/graphs` and `tests/graphs`), you only need to add one line to the root `CMakeLists.txt`: